AlexPaiva/Portal-for-Service-Mesh-for-Virtualized-Environments/Deployment/README.md

 ##HOW TO USE

-To provision the cluster, execute the following commands.
+To provision the cluster, execute the following commands on the workstation.
+Install 'kubectl' first if needed! (https://kubernetes.io/docs/tasks/tools/)

 ## Set Kubeconfig file variable